NYDF/NYDF/README.md

 </div> -->

 ### About Me :
-- 🧑🏽‍💻 I’m growing as a Software Engineer and proud to have created these fullstack applications:
+- 🧑🏽‍💻 I’m growing as a Software Engineer and proud to have created these fullstack applications :
 - 🧑 Link to my porfolios: https://nydf.github.io/

    <div id='projects' align="center">